 Understanding the Russian Military Today

-Understanding the Russian Military Today is a five-day, professional development program that explores the elements of Russian military power, including their composition and future prospects, social and historical foundations, doctrine, and current operations.
+Understanding the Russian Military Today is a five-day professional development program that explores the elements of Russian military power, including their composition and future prospects, social and historical foundations, doctrine, and current operations.
 Participants will build on classroom knowledge with hands-on analytical training and exercises.
 The course is led by defense and security experts from CSIS, other think tanks, and the academic community.
-All course information will be presented in an educational, bipartisan, and analytic manner, consistent with CSIS’s mission.
+All course information will be presented virtually in an educational, bipartisan, and analytic manner, consistent with CSIS’s mission.

-CurriculumParticipants will engage in a series of seminars, site visits, and interactive exercises throughout the course of this program.
+Participants will engage in a series of seminars and interactive exercises throughout the course of this program.
 The curriculum will cover four major themes:

 - Russian society, strategy, and history